git-town/git-town/website/src/commands/switch.md

 ### --merge / -m

-The `--merge` or `-m` flag has the same effect as the [git checkout -m](https://git-scm.com/docs/git-checkout#Documentation/git-checkout.txt--m) flag.
+The `--merge` aka `-m` flag has the same effect as the [git checkout -m](https://git-scm.com/docs/git-checkout#Documentation/git-checkout.txt--m) flag.

 ### --all / -a

-The `--all` or `-a` flag also displays both local and remote branches.
+The `--all` aka `-a` flag also displays both local and remote branches.

 ### --type / -t

-The `--type` or `-t` flag reduces the list of branches to those that have the given type(s).
+The `--type` aka `-t` flag reduces the list of branches to those that have the given type(s).
 For example, to display only observed branches:

 Switch to one of your observed branches: